cornell-ece2300/ece2300-docs/docs/ece2300-lab2p1-calc.md

    seven-segment displays

-The `_GL` suffix indicates which hardware designs should be implemented using the logic gate or boolean equation layers of abstraction.
+The `_GL` suffix indicates which hardware designs should be implemented using the logic gate or Boolean equation layers of abstraction.
 For these designs, students are only allowed to use these Verilog constructs:

  - `wire`, `assign`